First thing, a huge thank you to all our veterans today!

 Weisenfeld and colleagues (2001) found that affirmations can reduce stress and negative rumination.

 Logel & Cohen (2014) found that affirmations can help us view otherwise threatening messages with less resistance or defensiveness.
-I have personally found this helpful in tense marital conversations when I remind myself that I want to become a great non-defensive listener.
+I have personally found this helpful in tense marital conversations when I remind myself that I want to become a good non-defensive listener.

 If affirmations can improve your problem solving, reduce the effects of stress on your health, boost your GPA, help you lose weight, or improve your ability to navigate conflict…..aren’t they worth adding to your toolbox?